Jessicaa-M/5001-Kaggle/README.md

 Results will be stored file result.csv in output folder.

-result10 and result 12 are top results of the code for this dataset.
+test.csv is the final submition of the code for this dataset.